-Total annual production and supply of high quality feeds is approximately 1.8 million tonnes (2013).
+Total annual production and supply of high quality feeds is more than 2 million tonnes (2015).
 Skretting has operating companies on five continents to produce and deliver feeds from hatching to harvest for more than 60 species of farmed fish and shrimp.

 Skretting is owned by international animal nutrition and fish feed group Nutreco.